melezhik/SparrowCI/README.md

 Tasks might produce artifacts that become visible within other tasks:

 ## Workers

 SparrowCI workers are ephemeral docker alpine instances, that are created for every build and then destroyed.
 If you need more OS support please let me know.

+## Parallel tasks execution

+Tasks could be executed on parallel workers simultaneously for efficiency.

+Documentation - TDB